-The break-even analysis tells business owners the profitability of a product line, how far sales can decline before you start making a loss and what effect price and sales volume will have on your profitability.

-The following are the steps of calculating the break-even point:

-- Step 1 Determine variable unit costs - Step 2 Determine fixed costs - Step 3 Work out the unit selling price.
-(Note this price may change after you determine your break- even - point.) - Step 4 Determine sales volumes: the break-even point will change as the sales volume for this product and the unit price change. - Step 5 To calculate the break-even in dollars and break-even units use the following formulas: - o Break-even (\$) = Fixed costs (operating expenses) divided by (1 (COGS divided by total sales)) - Break-even (units) = Fixed costs (operating expenses) divided by (selling price per unit - cost per unit)
+Question 2 The student's response must reflect the following: en analysis tells business owners the profitability of a product line, how far sales can e you start making a loss and what effect price and sales volume will have on your The following a are the steps for calculating the break-even point: Step 2 - De Step 3 - Wo your break point.)
+Step 4 - De this product termine variable unit costs etermine fixed costs prk out the unit selling price.
+(Note - this price may change after you determine -even etermine sales volumes: the break-even point will change as the sales volume for et and the unit price change. calculate the break-even in dollars and break-even units, use the following formulas: Break-even (\$) = Fixed costs (operating expenses) divided by (1 - (COGS divided by total sales)) Break-even (units) = Fixed costs (operating expenses) divided by (selling price per unit - cost per unit)